 Actuarial valuations of an ongoing plan involve estimates of the values of reported amounts and assumptions about the probability of occurrence of events far into the future.
 Examples include assumptions about future employment, mortality, and cost trends.
 Actuarially determined amounts are subject to continual review or modification as actual results are compared with past expectations and new estimates are made about the future.
 Projections of benefits for financial reporting purposes are based on the substantive plan (the plan as understood by the employers and plan members) and include the types of benefits provided at the time of each valuation.
 The total pension liability in the December 31, 2018, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Wage Inflation 3.25 percent
+Wage Inflation

-Future Salary Increases, 3.25 to 10.75 percent
+Future Salary Increases,

-including inflation including wage inflation at 3.25 percent
+including inflation

 COLA or Ad Hoc COLA:

-Pre-January 7, 2013 Retirees 3 percent, simple
+Pre-January 7, 2013 Retirees

-Post-January 7, 2013 Retirees 3 percent simple, through 2018,
+Post-January 7, 2013 Retirees

-then 2.15 percent, simple

-Investment Rate of Return 7.2 percent

-Actuarial Cost Method Individual Entry Age